gary-dalton/public-documents/content/en/docs/Tutorials/ML Classifier/Make dataset/_index.md

 ## Image information

-Each image will be a jpg file with a color resolution of 256 x 256.
+Each image will be a jpg file with a color resolution of 256x256.
 Each image will be labeled with the appropriate rank.
 In our case we allow only 1 rank per image.
 Labels are used to help identify components in your data which you want to train your model to identify in datasets that are not labeled.

 ## Obtaining images